-The other day, I was sexually harassed for the first time in a professional context.
+The other day, I was sexually assaulted for the first time in a professional context.
 I have been feeling pretty severely depressed ever since.
-I always knew that sexual harassment was terrible, but I could not grasp the magnitude of how devastating it is until it happened to me.
+I always knew that sexual assault was terrible, but I could not grasp the magnitude of how devastating it is until it happened to me.

 Though my self-esteem was still wobbly, being the admittedly neurotic person that I am, my self-esteem had reached a level it hadn’t been in a very, very long time.
 By my freshman year of college, I had barely fully recovered from a 7-year struggle with anorexia nervosa and a long struggle with depression and anxiety.
 By the time I graduated with honors, a double major, and distinction in the major a year early, with two of my dream internships lined up, I was walking on air.
 And this professor had helped me get there.

 You can imagine how all that had been built up came crashing down at the moment of this incident.
 I felt betrayed and sick to my stomach.
 I felt terrified and humiliated.
 “Is my body all he ever saw of me?
 Did he ever actually think I was smart?
 Am I smart?
 Was this his intention from the beginning?
 Did he just tell me I was smart with this motive in mind this whole time?”

 I also felt flooded by guilt and shame.
 A knee-jerk reaction.
 “What did I do wrong?
 Was it the way I dressed?
 My makeup?
 Body language?
 What was wrong with me that elicited this behavior from him?”
 This, I am fighting against now, thanks to feminists changing the discourse around rape.